-For Recycled Hot-Mix the asphalt percentage eligible for cost adjustment shall be only the new asphalt cement added to the mix.
+The asphalt percentage eligible for cost adjustment shall only be the virgin asphalt cement added to the mix.

-There shall be no separate payment per ton (metric ton) cost of asphalt cement.
-That cost shall be included in the various unit prices bid per ton (metric ton) for those bid items that contain asphalt cement (mentioned above).
+There shall be no separate payment per ton cost of asphalt cement.
+That cost shall be included in the various unit prices bid per ton for those bid items that contain asphalt cement (mentioned above).

 The Asphalt cement cost adjustment will be calculated on grade PG 64-22 asphalt regardless of the actual grade of asphalt used.
-The Project Asphalt Cement Base Price for the project will be \$578.33 per ton (\$637.51 per metric ton).
+The Project Asphalt Cement Base Price per ton for the project will be the Delaware Posted Asphalt Cement Price in effect on the date of project advertisement.